mratmeyer/maxratmeyer.com/README.md

 Personal blog built on Eleventy.

 ## Installation and Building
-To install the required dependencies, run `npm install`.
+To install the required dependencies, run `npm ci`.

 To build the site, run `npm run build`.